(CLICK ABOVE FOR ENLARGEMENT – – Photo taken by yours truly when my wife and I visited Tokyo in 1916 to see her relatives)

 There are endless things Japan could do in order to completely correct the wrong it committed during WW2 and even before.
 But it is endless and impossible to satisfy everyone who were victimized by the horror of war.

-But the heinous crimes committed by Japan will never be forgotten by those nations.
+The heinous crimes committed by Japan will never be forgotten by those nations.

 (The sneak attack on Pearl Harbor, the Bataan march, massacre of the Chinese people in Nanking, China, annexation of the Korean Peninsula and subsequent oppression of the Korean people, annexation of Taiwan, etc. etc. – – the list is endless)